evanharmon/in-mono/headspace/aws/aws-vpc-nat-gateways.md

 - [AWS VPC NAT Gateway Testing](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-testing)

+## Features

+- natgateway with status of 'failed' is deleted in about an hour automatically
+- can be TCP, UDP, or ICMP protocol

 ## Limitations

 - cannot be associated with a security group
 - do not support ClassicLink connections
 - natgateway with a status of pending, deleting, or available counts against the limit
-- natgateway with status of 'failed' is deleted in about an hour automatically
-- can be TCP, UDP, or ICMP protocol
 - does not support port forwarding, bastion servers, or traffic metrics
+- elastic network interface (ENI) is created upon NAT creation and cannot be modified

+## Best Practice

+- create a NAT per AZ for failover tolerance
+- Use ACLs to control traffic to / from subnets

 ## IAM